Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 The RYSE SmartBridge integration deserves special mention.
 The bridge controls motorized window shades but has a quirk: the standard close_cover service doesn’t work.
 The agent has learned (and stored in the knowledge graph) that only set_cover_position with position 0 reliably closes the shades.
 This is exactly the kind of operational knowledge that the temporal knowledge graph preserves across sessions.

 Model Context Protocol (MCP) servers provide tool interfaces that AI agents can discover and use.
-Six MCP servers are configured across the system:
+Seven MCP servers are configured across the system:

 | Server | Runtime | Purpose |